Fast and Flexible Neutrino Decoupling Part I: The Standard Model: Comparison in the Standard Model: momentum-averaged vs. Liouville solution

 From \tabl\ref{tab:SM_summary} we see that describing neutrinos with just their temperature leads to a result for $N^{ }_\rmi{eff}$ that differs by $0.04\%$ from Fortepiano.
 This difference is reduced by a factor of two when neutrinos are allowed to have effective chemical potentials.
 Similar trends are seen in the other quantities.
 The influence of a neutrino chemical potential is most clear in the energy density parameter of neutrinos today ($\sum m^{ }_\nu/[\Omega^{ }_\nu h^2\,\mbox{eV}]$), where the precision increases by a factor of $\sim 10$.

 Table~\ref{tab:SM_summary_extended} on p.~\pageref{tab:SM_summary_extended} shows a similar comparison, but including more information.
 In particular, the neutrino temperatures and effective chemical potentials are indicated.
 The chemical potentials turn out to be quite small, $\sim 5\times 10^{-3} T^{ }_\nu$, but nevertheless they increase the precision significantly.
-For the Fortepiano's rows, the temperature and chemical potentials are obtained from a matching between the energy density and number density to a Fermi-Dirac distribution, as described by \eqs\nr{e_fit} and \nr{n_fit}.
+For the Fortepiano's rows and for our approach based on \eq\nr{factor}, the temperature and chemical potentials are obtained from a matching between the energy density and number density to a Fermi-Dirac distribution, as described by \eqs\nr{e_fit} and \nr{n_fit}.
+Our neutrino temperatures are closer to each other than those of Fortepiano, an effect that we associate with the universal momentum dependence assumed by \eq\nr{factor}, however this has little practical influence on physical observables.
 Finally, the last two columns highlight the increase of the neutrino temperature compared to a purely decoupled neutrino, which would have $a T^{ }_\nu|_{T^{ }_\gamma \ll m^{ }_e}/(a T^{ }_{\nu})|_{T^{ }_\gamma \gg m^{ }_e} = 1$.
 This factor enters the relationship between physical and comoving momenta, $q/T^{ }_\nu = y / (a T^{ }_\nu)$, cf.\ \eq\nr{rescalings2}.

 In \fig\ref{fig:comparison_FP} we highlight the comparison between our results and those from Fortepiano at the level of the neutrino momentum distribution as a function of $y$.
 The four top panels show the comparison for the differential energy density and the four lower ones for the differential number density.
 Overall, the spectral distortions are small, $< 8\times 10^{-4}$ in all cases.
 Including the chemical potentials is important in reducing the spectral distortions both for the number and energy densities, as seen by a comparison of the left ($\mu_\nu^{ } = 0$) and right ($\mu_\nu^{ } \neq 0 $) panels.